aarroz/rice_bot2/README.md

 Required libraries to install in order to use the bot.

 `
-pkg-config libsodium opus openssl ffmpeg youtube-dl
+pkg-config libsodium opus openssl ffmpeg youtube-dl (sometimes libssl-dev) `
-`

 #### For Ubuntu 16.04 LTS